SAIC-ATS/ARTTECH-3135/docs/syllabus.md

 __Key goals include:__

+- Intermediate working knowledge of creative coding tools and techniques.
-- Working knowledge of contemporary open source coding tools.
+- Working knowledge of the landscape of contemporary open source coding tools.
-- Working knowledge of contemporary open hardware tools
+- Working knowledge of coding tools such as Git, Xcode, Terminal, etc.
 - Working knowledge of contemporary artists and groups that shape the fields of interactive art and creative code.
-- Working knowledge of intermediate linux/unix OS features (scripting, terminal, automation, etc)

 ### Course Values
 - Sharing / Open